-This course introduces students to a broad range of operating maintenance, and resources required.
-Upon completion of this course, students will have an understanding of OS concepts, installation, management, maintenance, using a variety of
+This course introduces students to a broad range of operating system concepts, including installation and maintenance.
+Emphasis is placed on operating system concepts, management, maintenance, and resources required.
+Upon completion of this course, students will have an understanding of OS concepts, installation, management, maintenance, using a variety of operating systems.